betakuwe/aoc-2024-bash/README.md

 >
 > -- Michel de Montaigne

-Some AI told me this quote, remain sceptical.
+Some AI told me this quote, not professional advice.